EugeneeT/collaborating/README.md

 3. The definition of a word.

 doubtful
 : unsettled in opinion : doubtful.
-I was dubious about the plan. : giving rise to uncertainty: such as. : of doubtful promise or outcome. a dubious plan.
+I was dubious about the plan. : giving rise to uncertainty: such as. : of doubtful promise or outcome. a dubious plan....